Thriving at Barker

 Each student in Years 7-12 is a member of a small House based Connect Group.
 Students meet for ‘Connect Time’ in groups of about 20-22 students twice a week.
 Connect Groups are led by a Barker teaching staff member who are known as Connect Group Leaders.
-Students are engaged in the Living Hopeful Lives wellbeing programs in Connect time.

 Inquiry, Rhetoric, Gratitude and Service